lumol-org/lumol/Contributing.md

-So you want to contribute to Cymbalum and create the next generation of molecular simulation engine?
+So you want to contribute to Lumol and create the next generation of molecular simulation engine?
 Great!
 This document try to explain how you can contribute, but in case of doubt do not hesitate to contact me at luthaf@luthaf.fr.